TABLE OF CONTENTS

 Depending on the state that you are functioning in, the laws for credit repair change.
 There are easy states such as Alabama, Alaska, and Wyoming that have no statewide regulations concerning credit repair businesses.
 Whereas the majority of states have some regulations state-by-state, but not so many to make it difficult to overcome.
 But in some cases, such as in Georgia, the credit repair company must be a 501(c)(3) non-profit or be a licensed attorney in order to do business in the state.

-Be sure to know which state laws and regulations you will be working with as you move forward and start your credit repair business from home.
+Be sure to know which state laws and legal requirements you will be working with as you move forward and start your credit repair business from home.

 Main Legal Requirements for Credit Repair Businesses